Skip to content

 The SDK currently supports two types of LLM inference:

-2. llm_chat for more advanced LLM chat completions (including tool-usage)
+2. client.llm.chat() for more advanced LLM chat completions (including tool-usage)

-TEE execution provides cryptographic verification of prompts for mission-critical applications (DeFi, financial services, healthcare, etc.) and ensures privacy of personal data through hardware-attested code auditing.
+All LLM inference runs in TEE (Trusted Execution Environment), providing cryptographic verification of prompts for mission-critical applications (DeFi, financial services, healthcare, etc.) and ensuring privacy of personal data through hardware-attested code auditing.

-Both of these functions mostly mirror the OpenAI APIs, however there are some minor diferences.
+Both of these functions mostly mirror the OpenAI APIs, however there are some minor differences.

 TIP